Help me plan my trip

 When I ask myself about my favorite things in the city I’m living and working at, the over-1000-year-old capital of Vietnam, the first thing that came up in my mind was “Phố Cổ” – Hanoi old quarter.
 Not many places in Vietnam you can see such rapid, globalized development growth on a rich, conservative cultural background.
-And certainly, there are not many places in Vietnam that have people who come to find modern entertainments, to simply have a blast and people who come to enjoy the peacefulness and to reminisce the old memories.
+And certainly, there are not many places in Vietnam that have people who come to find modern entertainment, to simply have a blast, and people who come to enjoy the peacefulness and reminisce about old memories.
 Hanoi Old Quarter can be so different at different times.
 Yet there is one thing for sure – the quarter has many things to offer, to everyone.

-So if you are seeking for a unique and thorough experience in Hanoi in general and in old quarter in particular, this article might be a window for you to understand the Hanoi life a little better.
+So if you are seeking a unique and thorough experience in Hanoi in general and in the old quarter in particular, this article might be a window for you to understand Hanoi life a little better.

-Hanoi Old Quarter is located on the northeast of Hanoi, belonged to Hoan Kiem district.
-The location of the old town was purposely in between the imperial citadel and the red river which is considered the advantageous area for trading development.
+Hanoi Old Quarter is located in the northeast of Hanoi, and belonged to Hoan Kiem district.
+The location of the old town was purposely in between the imperial citadel and the red river which is considered an advantageous area for trading development.

-Old Quarter’s history was dated back to 11th century when King Ly Thai To decided to move the capital from Hoa Lu (Ninh Binh) to Hanoi.
-From 13thcentury, the place began to attract craftsmen from all over the neighbor areas, through the time organized themselves into craft cooperatives and guilds.
-Inhabitants from the same villages flocked together and operated on the same street, making the streets to have a homogenous look.
+Old Quarter’s history was dated back to the 11th century when King Ly Thai To decided to move the capital from Hoa Lu (Ninh Binh) to Hanoi.
+From the 13thcentury, the place began to attract craftsmen from all over the neighboring areas, and through time organized themselves into craft cooperatives and guilds.
+Inhabitants from the same villages flocked together and operated on the same street, making the streets have a homogenous look.

-In 15th century, there were at least 36 crafts guilds in the quarter which doesn’t equal to 36 streets but double that number – 76 streets.
-Streets that belonged to a craft guild will be name “Hang” (wares) following by the name of the product the guild was specialized in.
-For example, Hang Tre street indicated that the street where bamboo (tre) wares were being sold.
+In the 15th century, there were at least 36 crafts guilds in the quarter which doesn’t equal 36 streets but double that number – 76 streets.
+Streets that belonged to a craft guild will be named “Hang” (wares) followed by the name of the product the guild specialized in.
+For example, Hang Tre street indicated the street where bamboo (tre) wares were being sold.

-Storekeepers back in the time were taxed according to the width of their storefront, so the storage and living space moved to rear of the buildings.
-Consequently, the long and narrow buildings called tube houses became familiar image in Old Quarter.
-Typical measurement for such houses is 3m wide by 60m long.
+Storekeepers back in the time were taxed according to the width of their storefront, so the storage and living space moved to the rear of the buildings.
+Consequently, the long and narrow buildings called tube houses became a familiar image in the Old Quarter.
+A typical measurement for such houses is 3m wide by 60m long.

-In 19th century, the area had been developed into a market network system.
-On the east were the busy residence together with the markets and crafts guilds.
-Business was constantly blooming ever since.
-On the north and the west sides lied the crafts villages and agricultural village.
+In the 19th century, the area had been developed into a market network system.
+On the east was the busy residence together with the markets and crafts guilds.
+The business was constantly blooming ever since.
+On the north and the west sides lay the crafts villages and agricultural villages.

 I’ve always been surprised at the fact that I never ran out of things to do at Hanoi Old Quarter even if I did not plan in advance.
 Hanoi Old Quarter is a maze of small alleys where you can find all the things that you never knew that you need.
-From all kinds of street foods, restaurants, sidewalk cafés to scared pagodas, grandeur opera house and rustic Long Bien Bridge.
-You’ll walk through dozens and dozens amazes.
+From all kinds of street foods, restaurants, and sidewalk cafés to scared pagodas, grandeur opera houses and rustic Long Bien Bridge.
+You’ll walk through dozens and dozens amazed.

-A sidewalk coffee can be found almost everywhere in Old Quarter.
-Just take a short walk from Hoan Kiem lake, you can find one in no time.
-Make enjoying sidewalk cafés a part of you nightlife tour around Hanoi and you won’t be disappointed.
+A sidewalk coffee can be found almost everywhere in Hanoi Old Quarter.
+Just take a short walk from Hoan Kiem Lake, you can find one in no time.
+Make enjoying sidewalk cafés a part of your nightlife tour around Hanoi and you won’t be disappointed.